t-edson/bootstable/README.md

 Parameters:

       // Properties
       columnsEd: Array(),      // Default: null  -- Index to editable columns.
-If null, all columns will be editables.
+If null, all columns will be editable.
 Ex.: [ 1,2,3,4,5 ]
       $addButton: string,      // Default: null  -- ID of "Add" button.
       bootstrap: boolean,         // Default: true  -- Indicates if library is going to worl with Bootstrap library.
       defaultValues: Array(),  // Default: null  -- Set default values, must match the number of editable columns